Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that disabled for Guests.

 Quant li rois d'Engleterre oy les parolles dou varlet, il n'euist mies estet si liés qui li euist donné vingt mil escus, et li dist: "Compains, si je trueve en vrai ce que tu nous dis, je te quitterai ta prison et tous tes compagnons, pour l'amour de ti, et te feraidelivrer cent nobles."
 Et Gobins Agace respondi: "Sire, oil, en peril de ma tieste.
 Mais ordenés vous sur ce, pour estre là sur la rive devant soleil levant."
 Dist li rois: "Volentiers."
 Puis fist savoir par tout son host que cescuns fust armés etappareilliés au son de le trompète, pour mouvoir et partir de là pour aler ailleurs.

-Become a Member via our 'Buy Me a Coffee' page to read complete text.
+Become a Member via our Buy Me a Coffee page to read more.

-Chronicle of Geoffrey le Baker of Swinbroke.
+Chronicle of Geoffrey le Baker of Swinbroke [-1360].
 In this year, Master John Stratford (age 73), Archbishop of Canterbury, died on the 23rd day of August [1348] and on the 19th day of September he was buried at Canterbury.
 Afterwards, Master Thomas Bradwardine (age 48), a doctor of theology, was elected Archbishop; but by papal provision, Master John Ufford, the king's chancellor, was appointed to that dignity, though he died before being consecrated.
 Then, in the following year, the aforesaid Master Thomas Bradwardine was elected again, consecrated at the Roman Curia, and died in the same year.

 Isto anno magister Iohannes Stretford, archiepiscopus Cantuariensis, XXIII die Augusti obiit, et XIX die Septembris fuit Cantuarie traditus sepulture.
 Postea fuit electus in archiepiscopum magister Thomas Bradewardin, doctor in theologia; set provisione pape fuit ad istam dignitatem ordinatus magister lohannes Ufford, regis cancellarius, qui non consecratus moriebatur.
 Deinde, anno sequent!, prefatus magister Thomas Bradewardin l iterum electus fuit, in curia Romana consecratus, et eodem anno mortuus.

 On 23rd August 1498 Miguel Aviz was born to Manuel "Fortunate" I King Portugal (age 29) and Isabella Trastámara Queen Consort Portugal.
 Coefficient of inbreeding 8.38%.
+He died aged one in 1500.

 On 23rd August 1499 Bishop John Blythe (age 39) died.
 He was buried at Salisbury Cathedral [Map].
 Monument bottom middle.